-I got into mobile blog writing quite accidentally a few years ago.
-I was at Heathrow airport collecting my husband whose flight was delayed.
+I got into mobile blog writing quite accidentally.
+I was at Heathrow airport once to collect my husband whose flight was delayed.
 As I wondered how to kill time, two smartly dressed businesswomen sat next to me.

 My ears pricked up when I heard them mention networking.
 (At the time I still ran networking meetings and was co-writing an ebook about networking.)
 But it was shocking to hear their negative experiences and misguided assumptions.

 Still, they did give me a great idea for a new post!
-Knowing that I might forget some of the points I wanted to put across, I reached for my phone (an old now outdated iPhone 3) and opened the 'Notes' app.
+Knowing that I might forget some of the points I wanted to put across, I reached for my phone and opened the 'Notes' app.

 Back then we had fewer public wifi areas, smaller monthly data plans and far fewer apps.
 But that was probably just as well.
 I wouldn’t have liked to write my post directly into the WordPress app.

 Then 'Notes' or a similar writing app may be an easy alternative!
-(I expect Android phones will have a similar basic writing or Word app.)
-Although I have a much more up-to-date iPhone now, I still use the 'Notes' app, which is where I started this post.
+Although I have the latest iPhone now, I still use the 'Notes' app, which is where I started this post.